 1. Japanese Language Proficiency Test (JLPT)

 All the levels from N5 to N1 are 180 points each with a passing percentage requirement of 55% which is equivalent to 100 points.
-However, this score is not standardized and each institute may accept a lower or higher score hence, it is best to research and see the requirements of the desired universities.
+However, this score is not standardized and each institute may accept a lower or higher score.
+Hence, it is best to research and see the requirements of the desired universities.

-JLPT is accepted nationwide but to list prominent universities which accept this test include The University of Tokyo, Tokyo Institute of Technology, and Kyushu University amongst many others.
+JLPT is accepted nationwide including prominent universities such as the University of TokyoTokyo Institute of Technology, and Kyushu University.

 2. Examination for Japanese University Admission for International Students (EJU)

-EJU is accepted by all the major educational institutes including but not limited to Tokyo University of Agriculture and Technology, Hokkaido University, and Osaka University.
+EJU is accepted by all the major educational institutes including Tokyo University of Agriculture and TechnologyHokkaido University, and Osaka University.

 English Language Tests for International Students